uncomplicate/neanderthal/articles/tutorial_opencl.md

 device, which also has its own working memory.
 It can not access data from the main memory, such as your objects, arrays, primitives and such.
 It also can not run your arbitrary program code (Java, C, R).
-Even if/when it could (Aparapi) it sucks at it big time, because it is made of thousans of very dumb processors that are excellent at one thing only - raw computations - and suck at everything else, including logic.
+Even if/when it could (Aparapi) it sucks at it big time, because it is made of thousands of very dumb processors that are excellent at one thing only - raw computations - and suck at everything else, including logic.